devoto13/fa-icons-merge/README.md

    - `prefix` is no longer exported (is it actually needed?), can be accessed using `import { faUser } '@fortawesome/free-regular-svg-icons'` + `faUser.prefix` if necessary

    Why not just set fontawesome-common-types as a peer dependency?
 Well, this will solve 125, but it is even more dependencies for user to install and update.
 I would really want to avoid that.
 As a side note, since `angular-fontawesome` now manages icon library itself instead of using one from `fontawesome-svg-core`, I plan to move `fontawesome-svg-core` into regular dependencies, so users only need to deal with one package + any icon packages they want.

+4. Forth commit actually solves both 125 (ensures that any imported icons can be used) and 172 (custom icons can be used without `as any` cast).
+On top of this it provides another nice feature: only icons imported into the TypeScript compilation will show up in the completion list, not all possible icons from all packages.

+   The approach relies on TypeScript's [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).
+And essentially works like a [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) (but without changing runtime, only types).
+Basically when user imports some icons, the `IconName` and `IconPrefix` types are extended with name and prefix of the imported icon(s).
+This is a nice feature as it allows to extend `IconName` and `IconPrefix` types with names of custom icons and use them without extra casts on the consumer side.

+   The augmentation syntax is currently pretty rough.
+Unfortunately TS does not support [merging for string unions](https://github.com/Microsoft/TypeScript/issues/20366) and enums [will error](https://www.typescriptlang.org/play/index.html#code/CYUwxgNghgTiAEBbA9sArhBByRBPAtCuplvAN4BQ818IAdmovAJJjJ0ByUiClN-8AJZs6ARgA0QkQCYqNAL4VFFUJFgIiGbHkKotpPjXqMWIrj3JyBU9hJt0AzFfiL5QA) if same value is declared in two places.
+Probably the syntax of the augmentation can be improved, but for now I'm mostly interested in some initial feedback and discussion to see if it is worths more detailed investigation.

+---

+In this repository I've only updated icon package's bundle, but it should be trivial to update individual icons in a similar manner.